-The leader of a Girlguiding group in Walkden has issued a plea for more volunteers in order to keep branches across Salford open.
+The leader of a Girlguiding group in Walkden says more volunteers are needed to keep branches across Salford open.

 Chris Mazeika-Rimmer, growth coordinator for Girlguiding Manchester West and Salford, says the crisis has left the future of Salford’s largest girl’s youth organisation unclear.